LogoLogo

 • Permission

-• The combination of Resource roles or Workspace roles with users or groups, granting authorization to perform specific operations which linked to the resource or workspace.
+• The combination of Resource roles or Workspace roles with users or groups, granting authorization to perform specific operations that are linked to the resource or workspace.

 Access Control Rule Basics